-The overall jobless rate of the population 16 years and older in the Great Lakes Bay Region was similar to the state rate for the 2014 to 2018 period.
+The overall jobless rate of the population 16 years and older in the East Central Region was similar to the state rate for the 2016 to 2020 period.
 Generally, unemployment rates have been declining since the end of the Great Recession.
 Males had higher unemployment rates than females in the region.
-A few race/ethnicity categories have slightly higher unemployment rates in the region compared to the state, but notably some of these categories have very small populations.
+Unemployment rates among individuals who are Black/African American are more than double the rate for the total population in the area.
 (Chart G)